walnuthq/walnut/README.md

 ## Who is Walnut for?

-- **Appchains and rollups** seeking a robust transaction debugger for their own chains—simply self-host Walnut or [contact us](https://walnut.dev/contact) for assistance.
+- **Rollups** seeking a robust transaction debugger for their own chains—simply self-host Walnut or [contact us](https://walnut.dev/contact) for assistance.
-- **Rollup-as-a-Service providers** looking to offer advanced transaction debugging as part of their platform.
+- **Rollup-as-a-Service Platforms** looking to offer advanced transaction debugging as part of their platform.
 - **Smart contract developers** who want to trace, simulate, and understand on-chain code execution.
 - **Enterprises** that require privacy, data protection, and self-hosting—[get in touch](https://walnut.dev/contact) for custom support or deployment help.